blingblingwink/blingblingwink.github.io/_posts/2023-04-13-const-volatile.md

 ```
 So apparently for getter, you can not modify any member variable belongs to *p, but since static member variables do not belong to any object, they belong to the class, so const member function is able to modify static member variables.

-And due to the fact that a pointer to constant can not convert to a pointer to non-constant, while a pointer to non-constant can convert to a pointer to constant, a constant object can only invoke const member function, a non-constant object can invoke both const and non-const member function.
+And due to the fact that a pointer to constant can not convert to a pointer to non-constant, but not vice versa, a const object can only invoke const member function, a non-const object can invoke both const and non-const member function.

 # mutable
-Const member functions aim at safe code: do not change what you should not change, however, sometimes we need to allow exceptions, e.g. a getter function may need to lock a mutex first before accessing data members under the situation of multithreaded programming.
+As mentioned above, const member functions aim at delivering safe code: do not change what you should not change, however, sometimes we need to allow exceptions, e.g. a getter function may need to lock a mutex first before accessing data members under the situation of multithreaded programming.
 However, const member functions are not allowed to modify any member variables regardless of directly or indirectly (invoking another function) and mutex.lock() is a function invocation that will modify mutex itself, so contradiction happens and here mutable comes.
 By indicating a member variable as mutable, we can modify it inside a const member function, e.g.
 ```
 class A{